jasl/vibe_photos_v4/docs/AI_CODING_NOTES.md

 - All model outputs (embeddings, captions, detections) MUST be stored:
   - In versioned JSON or NPY files under `cache/` as the primary source of truth.
-  - In a SQLite database as a projection over those caches for query and indexing.
+  - In a SQLite database as a cache-backed view over those artifacts for query and indexing.
 - The database schema is allowed to evolve; cache formats must remain stable across migrations so databases can be rebuilt quickly.